HamiltionKent/crypto-grade-proof/README.md

 ## 📄 License

 This project is licensed under the BSD-3-Clause-Clear License.
 See the [LICENSE](LICENSE) file for details.

-### License Highlights
-- ✅ Commercial use allowed
-- ✅ Modification allowed
-- ✅ Distribution allowed
-- ✅ Private use allowed
-- ⚠️ License and copyright notice must be included
-- ⚠️ No liability for damages
-- ⚠️ No warranty provided

-For full license terms, please refer to the [LICENSE](LICENSE) file.

 ## 🆘 Support